 - telephone number, either landline or mobile or both

 - e-mail address

 Our lawful basis for processing your general personal data is contractual in order to be able to offer you a physiotherapy service, appointments and billing.

-At your appointment at the clinic we may ask for information regarding:
+On your Consent Form or at your appointment we may ask for information regarding:

-We will also record the findings of a physical examination and continue to keep a record of your treatments each time you attend the clinic.
+We will also record the findings of a physical examination and continue to keep a record of your treatments each time you have an appointment.